NEET PG Test-Taking Strategy: How to Attempt 180 Questions Under +4/−1

 The 2-minute rule: If you have spent more than 2 minutes on a single question in the second pass without converging, your thinking is not going to resolve it further.
 Lock in your best guess and move on.
 The opportunity cost is real: 2 minutes on one unresolvable question is 3 other questions with partial knowledge where your EV guess is +0.67.

-Midpoint reset: At question 100 (approximately the midpoint), take 20-30 seconds — close your eyes, stretch your neck, drink water if available.
+Midpoint reset: Around the halfway point (roughly question 90 of 180, as you move into the middle sections), take 20-30 seconds — close your eyes, stretch your neck, drink water if available.
 Accuracy and reaction speed decrease across a 3.5-hour session due to decision fatigue.
 A brief micro-reset partially counteracts this and is worth the 30-second investment.

 The two-pass technique, clinical vignette stem-first reading, image-pattern recognition, and EV-based guessing are skills, not rules.
 Reading about them once will not make you execute them fluently under 210-minute pressure in the real exam.